 My family all love making soup, consequently we are prolific soup makers.
-In short, my parents taught me how to make a great bowl of soup, it was a staple part of my diet growing up.
-My parents had a huge vegetable garden and as a result we ate fresh seasonal produce, hence lots of soup.
-The smell of Scotch Broth bubbling on the stove-top immediately evokes memories of my Dad cooking broth on a Saturday night for Sunday’s lunch.
+I was taught me how to make a great bowl of soup by my parents.
+Soup was a staple part of my diet growing up.
+We had a huge vegetable garden and as a result we ate fresh seasonal produce, hence lots of soup.
+The smell of Scotch Broth bubbling on the stove-top evokes memories of my Dad cooking on a Saturday night for Sunday’s lunch.

 Hence to this day I continue to make lots of soup on a weekly basis.
 After all is there a better way to load in extra vegetables for our 5-a-day?
 Given the choice for lunch, more often than not I have a pan of soup at the ready.
-Furthermore, soup is the perfect food to serve on a night where I’m juggling dinner between children’s activities and my husband coming home from work.
-Always homemade as I can’t abide tinned soup.
+Furthermore, soup is the perfect food to serve on a night where I’m juggling dinner children’s activities.
+It’s always homemade as I can’t abide tinned soup.

 My youngest daughter is challenging to cook for (I’m putting this very politely).
 She loves lentil soup, there was a time when she would only eat soup if it was orange.
 I’m glad she settled on this colour as it’s surprising just how much soup you can make that has a good orange hue to it!
 However, we were all getting a bit fed up with basic lentil so I decided to spice things up a bit.